 (1) The institutional and program-specific outcomes that are required to be integrated by the student in performing this assessment activity (2) Disciplinary standards for the outcomes (3) The ways in which students, in explicit and cumulative ways, are prepared for senior assessments in prior semesters (4) The ways in which the senior assessment(s) are a learning experience for students (5) The breadth of faculty collaboration in the assessment activity

-Timeline for developing your Senior Assessment Plan:
+Timeline of the Senior Assessment Plan:

-Fall, 2012 Senior Assessment Project Implementation Plan submitted to CUE
+Fall 2012 Senior Assessment Project Implementation Plan submitted to CUE

-Fall, 2012-Fall, 2013 Developing and program exploration of good practices in senior assessment
+Fall 2012-Fall 2013 Developing and program exploration of good practices in senior assessment

 Jan 30, 2014 All UG programs submit a draft written senior assessment plan to OAQ

-Spring, 2014 Feedback and revisions to draft senior assessment plan; development of assessment tasks in programs
+Spring 2014 Feedback and revisions to draft senior assessment plan; development of assessment tasks in programs

-Fall, 2014 Senior Assessment for all outcomes begins in all UG programs. (from the OAQ 3-30-12 proposal to the Council for Undergraduate Education on institutional assessment)
+Fall 2014 Senior Assessment for all outcomes begins in all UG programs. (from the OAQ 3-30-12 proposal to the Council for Undergraduate Education on institutional assessment)

 June 2015 Inaugural Senior Assessment reports were submitted then feedback were returned